EleftheriaBatsou/EleftheriaBatsou/README.md

-#### Hi there, I'm Eleftheria, a Community manager with a coding background, keen on UX research and public speakering 👋
+#### Hi there, I'm Eleftheria, a Community manager with a coding background, keen on UX research and public speaking 👋

 #### About
 I'm working in the field of tech since 2017.
 I like researching and getting to know how things started or how I could improve them!
 I like learning and sharing my knowledge about development/research/design and visual arts.
 I also try to promote my passions through [videos](https://www.youtube.com/c/eleftheriabatsou) and [articles](https://blog.eleftheriabatsou.com/).
 My hobbies include travelling and working out.